Women’s Financial Resilience After the 2008 Recession

 Understanding this ambivalence is essential to advance the analysis of the crisis’s broader impacts.
 In the next chapters, this dynamic will be connected to invisible responsibilities, emotional dimensions, and redefinitions of financial independence that emerged from a reconstruction carried out under persistent limits.

-Chapter 6 — Invisible Responsibilities, Unpaid Care, and Continuous Financial Pressure
+Chapter 6 — Unpaid Care and the Hidden Financial Pressure of Recovery

 Expansion of Care in a Context of Economic Contraction

-Reports from The New York Review of Books already observed, in 2011, that economic recovery in the United States did not consider the central role of care in sustaining daily life, treating it as an elastic resource available within households (Fraser, 2011).
+Public narratives of recovery rarely accounted for the central role of care in sustaining daily life, often treating unpaid household labor as an elastic and unlimited resource.
 For women, this invisibility meant taking on growing responsibilities without corresponding economic recognition, reinforcing the asymmetry between effort and financial return.

 Time, Income, and the Compression of Choices

 The increase in care responsibilities produced a severe compression of available choices.
 With less time to invest in training, seek better opportunities, or expand paid work hours, many women saw their capacity for financial recomposition limited by factors that did not appear as formal constraints.
-Research in feminist economics indicates that time devoted to care functions as a hidden cost, reducing occupational mobility and wage progression over time (Folbre & Wright, 2012).
+Research in feminist economics indicates that time devoted to care functions as a hidden cost, reducing occupational mobility and wage progression over time.

 Care as a Mediator of Financial Instability

 The intensification of care also mediated the relationship between economic instability and indebtedness.
 By assuming additional responsibilities, women often prioritized household stability, using credit to compensate for income losses or unexpected care-related costs.
-Research in economic psychology indicates that financial decisions in care contexts tend to be oriented toward reducing immediate risk for dependents, even at the cost of greater personal indebtedness (Mullainathan & Shafir, 2013).
+Research in economic psychology indicates that financial decisions in care contexts tend to be oriented toward reducing immediate risk for dependents, even at the cost of greater personal indebtedness.

 This pattern helps explain why, in the post-2008 period, credit became a central element of women’s financial reconstruction.
 The need to ensure continuity for other household members often led women to internalize financial risks, assuming commitments that limited their future autonomy.
-This mechanism connects to recurring patterns observed in earlier crises, discussed in Why Financial Crises Always Come Back — Historical Patterns and Lessons for Women (Art. #56).
+This mechanism connects to recurring patterns observed in earlier crises, in which households absorb risks that are not resolved elsewhere in the economy.

 Inequalities in the Distribution of Care

 Invisible responsibilities were not distributed homogeneously.
-Research in social stratification shows that low-income women, racialized women, and single mothers faced disproportionate care burdens in the post-crisis period, with less access to support networks and substitute services (Collins, 2015).
+Research in social stratification shows that low-income women, racialized women, and single mothers faced disproportionate care burdens in the post-crisis period, with less access to support networks and substitute services.
 These inequalities intensified continuous financial pressure, making reconstruction even slower and more unequal.

 In addition, the absence of economic recognition for care made its incorporation into recovery strategies more difficult.
-Studies published in the Socio-Economic Review indicate that recovery policies and narratives tend to ignore the role of unpaid work, reinforcing the idea that adaptation occurs at the individual level rather than systemically (Himmelweit, 2014).
+Research on inequality and household adjustment indicates that recovery policies and narratives tend to ignore the role of unpaid work, reinforcing the idea that adaptation occurs at the individual level rather than systemically.
 For many women, this invisibility meant facing additional constraints without corresponding support.

 Care, Exhaustion, and Financial Decisions